-Luís M. A. Bettencourt is the Inaugural Director of the Mansueto Institute for Urban Innovation at the University of Chicago and Professor of Ecology and Evolution at the College.
-He is also Associate Faculty and Special Friend of the Department of Sociology and External Professor at the Santa Fe Institute.
-He conducts interdisciplinary research on complex adaptive systems and leads efforts in the areas of the science of cities.
-This research focuses on the identification of cities’ systemic processes and properties, as well as their local histories and contexts in identifying paths for a better quality of life, economic growth, and sustainable development.
-He works with international networks of researchers, local governments and NGOs to understand and systematise urban knowledge, and to create solutions to urban issues.
-His work is well-known academically and has been influential in developing new theory and empirical perspectives on cities and urbanisation worldwide.
+Luís M. A. Bettencourt is the Inaugural Director the Mansueto Institute for Urban Innovation at the University of Chicago and Professor of Ecology and Evolution at the College.
+He is also Associate Faculty of the Department of Sociology and External Professor at the Santa Fe Institute.
+He conducts interdisciplinary research on complex adaptive systems in biology and society and leads research and education programs in Urban Science and Sustainable Development.
+His research focuses on the identification, modeling and theory of the systemic processes and properties that create and sustain cities.
+This work uses interdisciplinary concepts together with many different forms of evidence and data to create new theoretical and methodological syntheses that account for the complex properties of urban environments and produce new science-based solutions.
+This work also involves partnerships and collaborations with international networks of researchers, local governments and NGOs to understand and systematize urban knowledge, and to foster processes of sustainable development.
+His work is well-known academically and has been influential in developing new theory and new creative approaches to challenges of urbanization worldwide.